04alexklink/GitHubCV/README.md

 ## My story

-I am a software developer with a background in market research, finance, and operations.
+I am a junior software developer with a background in market research, finance, and operations.
 I most recently worked for a global tech start-up where my ability to identify areas of improvement in our processes led me to often collaborate with the tech team.
-After seeing how so many solutions required their input, I realised that I wanted to contribute to the development of the solutions, rather than just the idea.
+Being inquisitive I followed the development of their solutions closely and realised that moving forward in my career I wanted to build and develop solutions, not just contribute to the initial ideas.

 Having recently graduated from the Makers Academy Coding Bootcamp, I am eager to pair my newly learned technical skills with my aptitude for problem-solving within an ambitious yet supportive team environment.